carolanncan/lambtron.github.io/articles/2015-06-06-segment-notifications-in-slack-with-zapier/index.md

     ![](http://i.imgur.com/ttLwSXq.png)

     Boom!
 Again, you can make this integration as simple or as complex as you'd like.
 Zapier gives a fair bit of flexibility in the filtering of the triggers, which can be powerful for a team to stay on the pulse of the customers using its app.

+And there you have it.
+Any suggestions, ideas, or comments, please let me know on [Twitter](https://www.twitter.com/andyjiang)!

 *Like what you read?
 Share this article and follow me on [Twitter](http://www.twitter.com/andyjiang) for random musings.*